alisonfarrar/treegen-group5/README.md

 We recommend using the [Prettier](https://prettier.io/docs/en/index.html) code formatter.
 This reprints your code so that it looks cleaner, takes care of linting, and enforces a consistent style across the development team.
 To enable linting with Prettier in Visual Studio Code, first install the Prettier extension by searching for "Prettier - Code formatter" in the extensions tab.

 ### Naming conventions
 Keep object names short and descriptive.
-Most have one-word names, and where the name consists of multiple words, these are connected by an underscore.
-Care should be taken to avoid using protected words as variable names since this will prevent your code from being interpreted correctly.
+Avoid using protected words as names, since this will prevent your code from being interpreted correctly.

 ### Documentation
 We are very happy for you to contribute to all areas of our web application, but where you add to the code please make sure that you clearly document your changes using comments.
 This will help us to understand the reasoning behind your changes and lead to pull requests being accepted more quickly.
 This might include: